40843245/Angular/How to/How to generate a new component in Angular-CLI?.md

 Here is a rule about reflection from `upper-camel case` naming style to `hyphen-delimiter words` naming style.

-  1.1 make the first letter as lowercase.
+a. make the first letter as lowercase.
+b. make the

 > [!NOTE]